DMP: Assessment

 Link: Assessment: Coursework, Exams and Feedback

-The university exam resit period is from Monday 4 August to Friday 15 August, including Saturdays.
-The dates and locations of exams are published in July and will then appear in each student's personalised examination timetable.
+The university exam resit period is in August 2026.
+The dates and locations of exams will be published in July 2026 and appear in each student's personalised examination timetable.

 License